-Most is Peeta, definitely, and once I got Finnick's backstory in Mockingjay he become another favorite.
-Least favorite is Alma Coin, followed closely by President Snow.
+My most favorite is Peeta, definitely, and Finnick's backstory made him another favorite.
+My least favorite is Alma Coin, followed closely by President Snow.

 Team Peeta or Team Gale?

 Obviously, Team Peeta!
-A lot of people get all up in arms about the romance/teams thing, and like to go on about how the book is about more than romance, and I have to say I feel you, but I don't think the romance detracts from that concept at all.
+A lot of people get upset about this topic because the book is about more than romance, and I feel you, but I don't think the romance detracts from the concept at all.
 In fact, it strengthens it.

-I would not win and I would probably die in training or something.
-I, like, don't even know what I'd do with myself if I got put in the Games.
-I'm not physically apt at all, and I could never kill someone.
+I would not win.
+I would probably die in training or something.
+I'm not physically gifted at all, and I could never kill someone.
 I think.
 Probably.

 Who would you volunteer for (regardless of gender)?

-I think I would volunteer for just about everyone I love.
+I'd like to think I would volunteer for just about everyone I love.
 My friends, my family, maybe even old crushes if I was feeling inspired enough.
-I don't know if I'd be so brave actually in action, but it kills me to even imagine any of them getting pulled up.
+I don't know if I'd be so brave in action, but it kills me to even imagine any of them getting pulled up.

 What part of the trilogy made you cry the most?

-I think I actually did cry for this one, reading it, but not the first time around.
-In later readings, though, I cried when Finnick died (that one also gave me nightmares), and when Katniss started yelling at Buttercup about Prim being dead.
+I actually did cry reading this one, but not the first time around.
+In later readings, though, I cried when Finnick died (that one also gave me nightmares) and when Katniss started yelling at Buttercup about Prim being dead.
 I might have also teared up a bit for when Katniss recognizes that Peeta has been hijacked and then when she tells Peeta she loves him at the end.
 I can't even imagine what I'm going to be like in the movies.
 I was nearly inconsolable in The Hunger Games movie when Rue died.

 What was your favorite of the Star Wars films?

 Episode II: Attack of the Clones, actually.
-Don't judge me because I love the prequels!
-I thought they made up a beautiful and tragic story, very honest and painful, really.
+Don't judge me!
+I thought the prequels created a beautiful and tragic story, very honest and painful.
 I also really like Episode VI: Return of the Jedi.

 What's your favorite animated Disney movie?

 This is an unfair question!
 I tend to go through phrases and cravings when it comes to Disney movies.
-I almost always end up, though, back with The Little Mermaid, which was my (very severe) obsession when I was little, or with Beauty and the Beast.
+I do almost always end up back with The Little Mermaid, which was my obsession when I was little, or with Beauty and the Beast.